tatara42/tatara42/README.md

 - 👋 Hi, I’m @Tatara42
-- 👀 I’m interested in Games and Arts
+- 👀 I’m interested in Games and Web
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning C,C++,C#, JS, HTML, CSS, language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Games and Website
 - 📫 How to reach me minipauldebbarma@gmail.com

 <!---